seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 A date this engine will not print is a date it has decided he is better off not knowing, and that decision is the one §6 was never meant to make.

-**A DATE established by a primary is permanent; everything said ABOUT the event decays, and the two must not share one status.** That a G20 finance track meets on a stated day with digital assets on its published agenda was established once and is never re-established — re-opening a settled fact every run is the cost §6a's store exists to remove.
-What decays is the assessment built on it: the communiqué text, the terms of an unlock, the wording of a filing, and above all the `Что меняет` clause, which is this run's judgement and not the publisher's fact.
+**A DATE established by a primary is permanent in the horizon store; everything said ABOUT the event is this run's or it is not said.** That a G20 finance track meets on a stated day with digital assets on its agenda is established once and re-read, never re-established (§6a); the communiqué, the terms of an unlock, the wording of a filing and the `Что меняет` clause are read or written this run.

-**Hence `НЕ ПРОВЕРЕНО`, and it is a status of the assessment.** An item carried from state whose primary the run could not re-read this time prints with that status, and the consequences are entirely subtractive, in the standing of map inv.
-31:

-**The trigger is the SOURCE CLASS that answered this run, per item, and nothing else.**
-The status is not a judgement about how much effort was spent: an attempt that timed out is not a reading, and a search result restating the item is not one either.
-Exactly three classes count as a reading — the primary itself, a documentary archive carrying the primary's own words while the primary is unreachable (§6), or the payload for anything the payload carries.
-Everything else leaves the item `НЕ ПРОВЕРЕНО`.
-The day log records the class per carried item (§12), so the status is derivable by a reader and not only by the run that assigned it. **The status is a FUNCTION of the recorded class and carries no exception clause**: class outside the three above, status `НЕ ПРОВЕРЕНО`, whatever the run believes about why the source was silent. **`dclass` exempts an item from CLOSING and never from the STATUS word**, and the two were conflated on the first run that had the field: four calendar items printed `БЕЗ ИЗМЕНЕНИЙ` while state carried `unver` 2, 2, 2 and 1 on them and no primary had answered for any of the four that run.
-A permanent date and a stale assessment live on the same item without contradiction — the date keeps it alive, the status says the judgement built on it was not refreshed — and an item holds both at once.
-A sentence explaining why the status does not apply this once is itself the violation, because the status exists to make exactly that sentence unnecessary. **Measured 01.09, second run:** `home.treasury.gov` timed out for the fourth consecutive run, the G20 communiqué was unread for the fourth consecutive run, and the item printed `ПРИБЛИЖАЕТСЯ` — the status this revision's predecessor created for exactly that case, on the run that introduced it, applied to nothing.

-- it may hold a setup at `ЖДАТЬ`, weaken one or remove one — it may never raise confidence, never create or move a level, and never be the reason a setup ENTERS the answer;
-- a `ВЫСОКАЯ` confidence may not rest on it (§8);
-- **two consecutive runs `НЕ ПРОВЕРЕНО` and the item is `ИСТЕКЛО`**, reported and archived like any other close.
-Carrying it a third time prints the day-before- yesterday's assessment as today's, which is the one thing the status exists to make visible.
-The exception is proximity, not age: an item whose primary-established DATE falls inside 48 h stays and prints, because at that range the date alone is a fact about the trade (§11). **And at that range the word printed is `ПРИБЛИЖАЕТСЯ`, never `НЕ ПРОВЕРЕНО`** — the counter keeps running in state, where it belongs, and the word on the Boss's screen describes the trade rather than the bookkeeping. `НЕ ПРОВЕРЕНО` beside an event landing in seventeen hours reads as doubt that the event is happening, which is the one thing nobody doubts.
-Measured 03.09: the September employment report printed that way, in the same section whose next clause explained that tomorrow's number decides the week.

-Measured 01.09: the G20 communiqué was unread for a third consecutive run and printed `ПРИБЛИЖАЕТСЯ`, the SEC rule-making printed `БЕЗ ИЗМЕНЕНИЙ` with `sec.gov` refused and the fact taken from search-result titles, and a background item that had not been re-assessed for two runs was archived by hand with the reasoning this clause now carries.
-The engine reached the right answer three times with no rule to reach it by; the Boss could not tell any of the three from an item that had been checked.
+**An item prints only on a reading taken THIS run, and the reading is a SOURCE CLASS, per item.**
+Exactly three classes count — the primary itself, a documentary archive carrying the primary's own words while the primary is unreachable (above), or the payload for anything the payload carries;
+a `reported` date prints with `НЕ ПОДТВЕРЖДЕНО` (above).
+An attempt that timed out is not a reading, and a search result restating the item is not one either. **An item none of these answered this run does not print** and keeps its date in the horizon store for the next run that reads it, **except a date a primary established that falls inside 48 hours**, which prints as a
+date: at that range the date alone is a fact about the trade, and the `Что меняет` clause is this run's analysis whatever the host did.
+The log records the class per item (§12). **There is no counter and no status word** (§2): the words that said how long ago an item was last read compared this run with earlier ones, and the owner retired that comparison. **Measured 24.09, 02:02 Tbilisi:** the section printed PCE, the October FOMC and an SEC deadline as `НЕ ПРОВЕРЕНО` — three dates their own publishers print, carried unread, two of them weeks outside the holding window.

 **ETF flows — the primary set is the issuers and their listing venues, never a flow tracker.** The publishers of record are the funds' own daily disclosures of shares